permasigner/permasigner/docs/information/known-working-apps.md

 * YouTube
 * DolphiniOS
   * I couldn't get JIT working via entitlements, but it _should_ work fine with JitStreamer

-## Semi-Working

 * unc0ver
-  * Will properly sign and open, but in most cases will fail to jailbreak